arturonline/docs/Javascript/this.md

 [Original link](https://dmitripavlutin.com/gentle-explanation-of-this-in-javascript/)

 In JavaScript `this` is the current execution context of a function.

+The object that is executing the current function:

+If that function is a `method` of an Obj -> `this` is the Obj If that `function` is not part of an Obj -> `this` is window, global

 There are 4 invocation types:

 1. **Function** invocation: `alert('Hello World!')`
 1. **Method** invocation: `console.log('Hello World!')`